The Bell Colt was manufactured by Bell Radio-Television Corporation Ltd in 1951, production ran for 30 years.

 Various (model dependent):

-Chassis Notes: Bell Colt chassis numbers hint at that particular variants year of introduction: 5B4=1954, 5B60=1960 etc - however chassis codes are generally not indicated anywhere on the radio except for some 5B4 and 5B5 models (details of the 5B5 are unknown at this stage) where the code is stamped into the top left hand corner of the rear plate of the chassis as shown here.
+Chassis Notes (most schematics can be clicked to download a full size version): Bell Colt chassis numbers hint at that particular variants year of introduction: 5B4=1954, 5B60=1960 etc - however chassis codes are generally not indicated anywhere on the radio except for some 5B4 and 5B5 models (details of the 5B5 are unknown at this stage) where the code is stamped into the top left hand corner of the rear plate of the chassis as shown here.